Bengali Chanar Jalebi | Paneer Jilebi

 Preparing paneer from milk

-• Once the paneer is drained enough that there is no excess liquid and yet it is slightly wet to touch, add the maida, baking powder and cardamom powder to it and knead well for about 10 to 15 mins to get smooth, soft dough.
+• Once the paneer is drained enough that there is no excess liquid and yet it is slightly wet to the touch, add the maida, baking powder, and cardamom powder to it and knead well for about 10 to 15 minutes to get a smooth, soft dough.

 making sugar syrup

-• Divide the dough into 15 small balls and then roll it into thin long cylinder.
+• Divide the dough into 15 small balls and then roll it into a thin, long cylinder.

 shaping the paneer dough